 6. Monica Burns (Educator and Author, US)

 I just returned from FETC in Orlando and was excited to see how many sessions focused on scannable technology.
-In 2016 I hope to see more teachers thinking about the thoughtful and purposeful integration of technology tools such as QR codes and augmented reality.
+In 2016 I hope to see more teachers thinking about the thoughtful and purposeful integration of education and technology tools such as QR codes and augmented reality.

 Preparation is key in any endeavor and teachers should have technology on their mind when they are planning everyday lessons or longer learning experiences.
 Teachers want to identify what tools will make content more accessible for students with different learning needs and how students can create products with tech tools that will help them build transferable digital skills.